giantswarm/gitops-template/docs/add_app_template.md

     --version {$APP_VERSION} > appcr.yaml
     ```

-    **Note**, you most probably want to provide a default configuration, so add any of the below flags to the previous command:
+    **Note**, you most likely want to provide a default configuration, so add any of the below flags to the previous command:

     ```sh
     --user-configmap ${APP_USER_VALUES}